 For lunch, we went to the kitchen.
 But the fact that it was a kitchen, was, at least for us, nothing but decoration — we weren’t allowed to cook there.

 All the women came with their own food and ate from plastic containers.

 In the bathroom, two-thirds of the stalls were nailed shut and in the rest there was no toilet paper; we all had to bring our own.

-Five months after establishing Geo-M-Tex, a newly-formed company, Eurotex Ltd, managed by Marina Blakunova, took over management of the enterprise.
+Five months after Geo-M-Tex was established, a newly-formed company, Eurotex Ltd, managed by Marina Blakunova, took over management of the enterprise.